-- Microsoft Office for Mac 2011 contains only Word, Excel, and PowerPoint. - There is no version of Access available for Mac OS. - Office for Mac may lack features required to complete assignments. - There is a special process to use MyITLab on Mac OS. - Instructions are available for installing Microsoft Windows 7, Office 2010, and MyITLab on your Mac at http://cs101.wvu.edu/resources/software/mac-osvirtual-machine/.
+- Microsoft Office for Mac 2011 contains only Word, Excel, and PowerPoint. - There is no version of Access available for Mac OS. - Office for Mac may lack features required to complete assignments. - A virtual machine to run Microsoft Windows 8.1 and Office 365 on a Mac is available at http://cs101.wvu.edu/resources/software/mac-vm/.